Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 Well, double-decker trams have been running up and down northern Hong Kong Island for more than a hundred years.
 And the locals call them ‘ding dings’ for the iconic sounds they make!

-The trams are also popular with tourists, who often sit on the upper deck for the best views.
-It’s a much more pleasant way of seeing the city than inside a taxi.
+The trams are also popular with tourists, as you can sit on the upper deck for good views.
+I think it’s a much more fun way of seeing the city than inside a taxi.

 Rides are paid for using the local transport card, called the Octopus Card, or you can pay the exact amount in cash.